Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    The `ffmpeg` help message is displayed.

+## Configure OpenContent for AEV
+>**Note:** Only need to complete this section if ffmpeg and/or pdfium was installed above.

+1. Stop Alfresco

+1. Configure OpenConnect

+    Update the environment variables in the provided `opencontent-override-placeholders.properties`.
+Deploy the updated file to the /alfresco classpath, for example, the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` directory:

+    If you installed ffmpeg and pdfium above, update these properties:

+    * `FFMPEG.path=FFMPEG_HOME` (if installed, get FFMPEG_HOME value from [FFMPEG Installation](#ffmpeg))
+    * `pdfium.path=PDFIUM_HOME` (if installed, get PDFIUM_HOME value from [Pdfium Installation](#pdfium))

+1. Delete current Alfresco deployed WAR files

+   Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `alfresco` folder (if it exists)

+1. Start alfresco

 ## Install collaboration (optional)  {#collab}
 In this section the Alfresco Enterprise Viewer collaboration features Socket.IO server is installed.